No passwords, No popups, No cost, No AI:

 October 31, 2013

 A. Hi Ryan.
-Please contact your town or county health department about this.
+Please contact your county health department about this.
 Galvanized pipe was very widely used for water service in the old days but is rarely used today.
 It may be against local codes.
 Plastic pipe is probably more common today.

 Regards,